Joint Time-Vertex Fractional Fourier Transform: Introduction

-While vertices and edges are of primary interest in GSP to model non-Euclidean graph data, the time domain information in vertices can also be important.
-Moreover, time domain information is generally a natural extension.
-For example, while the distribution of weather stations in a region forms a graph, these stations are also recording daily and in some cases hourly measurements.
-Similarly sensor networks are naturally interconnected and have also their own history of measurements.
-In other words, data defined on the vertices of graphs change over time and the applications like above make the analysis of joint time-vertex signals important.
-This spurs a need for a framework in which the temporal graph data can be processed jointly with the vertex domain.
-The tools developed by the pioneering works of \cite{loukas16jft,perraudin17towardsstationary,grassi18timevertex,loukas19stationarytimevertex} combine the temporal discrete signal processing and GSP.
-Referred as the time-vertex signal processing, these important techniques enable us to work with time-varying graph signals by considering both temporal and graph-domain information.
-As the main joint Fourier analysis tool to obtain spectral expansions of joint time-vertex signals, the joint time-vertex Fourier transform (JFT) has been developed \cite{grassi18timevertex,loukas16jft}.
-JFT combines FT in the temporal domain and GFT in the vertex domain\cite{grassi18timevertex,loukas16jft}.
-Time domain information in time-vertex signals may be deterministic \cite{grassi18timevertex} or stationary processes \cite{loukas19stationarytimevertex}.
-Autoregressive moving average (ARMA) and vector autoregressive moving average (VARMA) filters for processing of time-vertex graph signals are developed \cite{isufi17armafilter,isufi19forecasting}.
-Time-vertex signal processing is deployed in several applications including reconstruction of time-varying graph signals \cite{qiu17timevar,mao19timevarreconst, giraldo20sobolevc19}, predicting the joint spectral temporal data \cite{isufi19forecasting}, and predicting the evolution of stationary graph signals \cite{loukas17predict}.
-There are also applications of semi-supervised learning and inpainting of joint-time vertex signals \cite{loukas19stationarytimevertex, loukas17predict, perraudin17towardsstationary}.
-Spatio-temporal graph applications can also be seen as joint time-vertex signals, and there are transform and filtering considerations for such applications \cite{pan2021spatiotemporal,das21spatiotemporal}.
+While vertices and edges are primarily interested in modeling graph data, the time-domain information in vertices is also intertwined and essential to modeling network data.
+Moreover, time-domain information is generally a natural extension.
+For example, while the distribution of weather stations in a region forms a graph, these stations also record daily and, in some cases, hourly measurements.
+Similarly, sensor networks are naturally interconnected and have a history of measurements.
+In other words, data defined on the vertices of graphs change over time and applications like the above make analysis of joint time-vertex signals necessary.
+This spurs a need for a framework to process the temporal graph data jointly with the vertex domain.
+The tools developed by the pioneering works of~\cite{grassi18timevertex,loukas16jft,perraudin17towardsstationary,loukas19stationarytimevertex} combine the temporal discrete signal processing and GSP\@.
+Referring to time-vertex signal processing, these essential techniques enable us to work with time-varying graph data by considering temporal and graph-domain information.
+As the primary joint Fourier analysis tool to obtain spectral expansions of time-varying graph signals, the joint time-vertex Fourier transform (JFT) has been developed~\cite{grassi18timevertex,loukas16jft}.
+JFT combines FT in the temporal domain and GFT in the vertex domain~\cite{grassi18timevertex,loukas16jft}.
+Time domain information in time-vertex signals may be deterministic~\cite{grassi18timevertex} or stationary processes~\cite{loukas19stationarytimevertex}.
+Autoregressive moving average (ARMA) and vector autoregressive moving average (VARMA) filter for processing of time-vertex graph signals is developed~\cite{isufi17armafilter,isufi19forecasting}.
+Time-vertex signal processing is deployed in several applications, including reconstruction of time-varying graph signals~\cite{qiu17timevar,mao19timevarreconst, giraldo20sobolevc19}, predicting the joint spectral temporal data~\cite{isufi19forecasting}, and predicting the evolution of stationary graph signals~\cite{loukas17predict}.
+There are also applications of semi-supervised learning and inpainting of joint time-vertex signals~\cite{perraudin17towardsstationary,loukas19stationarytimevertex,loukas17predict}.
+Spatio-temporal graph applications can also be seen as joint time-vertex signals, and there are transform and filtering considerations for such applications~\cite{pan2021spatiotemporal,das21spatiotemporal}.